 Over recent years the grass snake numbers have fallen and as a result they are protected under the wildlife and countryside act.
 The habitat of the grass snake has been eroded as a result of urbanisation, agricultural intensification and road building.

 Compost heaps as well as on-farm manure heaps are ideal for grass snakes to lay there eggs because the sort of material in this sort of habitat tends to be warm and insulated.
 It really depends where you are in the country but you’re more likely to find grass snakes if your garden is in a more rural location.
-Because gardens are usually to tidy there isn’t enough natural cover the grass snakes to hide.
+Because gardens are usually to tidy there isn’t enough natural cover for the grass snakes to hide.

 Snakes will bite in self defence if disturbed or trodden on and grass snakes are no exception.
 No one wants to be bitten by anything anywhere especially creatures from the wild because you can never be quite sure what it is that’s doing the biting.
 Given that there is a risk that grass snakes may be hibernating in your compost bin it’s probably not wise to go digging around with your bare hands if you feel like digging around at all.